Why are these policies necessary?

 - Screen size, screen color depth, and system fonts

 Many users concerned with sharing this non-private data employ browser extensions to mask its availability.
 Also, VPNs help avoid sharing certain types of non-private data.
 For instance, a VPN can mask the time of the site visit as well as the user’s local time zone.
+If you’re interested in learning more about VPNs, click here.

 Yes.
 Collecting data without detailing the activity to users is punishable by law.
 You are also at risk if you violate the terms of your policy by collecting more than what you state or otherwise change the data collection/use without updating the policy.